 dataframe = read_csv("covid_data.csv")

-Since the code executed by init.py has tied the original ‘read_csv’ name to the new malicious function, it is pandas-plotting’s function which will now be called.
+Since the code executed by init.py has tied the original ‘read_csv’ name to the new malicious function, it is pandas-plotting’s function that will now be called.
 It is defined as follows:

 # `pandas-plotting` imposter `read_csv` function # It uses generic *args and **kwargs arguments to collect any input that was # intended to be sent to pandas’ `read_csv` function def read_csv(*args, **kwargs): # `_original` is where a copy of the original `read_csv` function was stored # when the hijacking function was called original_func = read_csv._original # The return value from the original function is set aside ret = original_func(*args, **kwargs) # A copy of the return value, a Pandas dataframe containing all the data from # the csv file, is stored in the _stolen attribute read_csv._stolen = ret.copy() # The original function's return value is forwarded back to the user return ret